06b. Fixing A Broken Family

-When a white police officer knelt upon the neck of George Floyd in Minneapolis last week, little was he aware that the man whose life lay at his feet was his own DNA family; his 'cousin'.
+When a white police officer knelt upon the neck of George Floyd in Minneapolis the previous year, little was he aware that the man whose life lay at his feet was his own DNA family; his 'cousin'.
 The peaceful united world so many of us had dreamed of was about to face another great test.

 Yet it wasn't so long ago that the western world of the 60's and 70's was dancing and trancing to the Summer of Love, to those 'peace, love and mung beans' days when we put flowers in our hair and painted words like Peace on the smiling faces of little children.
 There was strange-smelling smoke in the air, and uplifting folk songs that called us to 'give peace a chance'.

 What happened to the inspiring influence of Bob Geldof, singer-songwriter and political activist, and young black Michael Jackson's 'Man In The Mirror', challenging each of us to demonstrate personal accountability?

 It was all supposed to be so simple, about peace, love, and harmony, but then it seemed that the script gradually changed.

 Instead of Nirvana, what followed the Summer Of Love was the Vietnam War and Helter Skelter, a cult of Charles Manson responsible for committing a series of gruesome murders, followed by the 1993 siege and consequent burning of 76 members of the Branch Davidian family at their Waco compound, all accompanied by an escalation of other social disorders which proved that love needed to be much more than the 'feel-good' consequences of chemically induced highs.

 Into the social and moral vacuum that followed the rejection of organised religion with its accompanying cynicism, I first heard the words of the Baha'i Faith, a new faith once again calling us to love, but this time with clear guidance on how that could be achieved.